Skip to main content

 Who can go on First-Year Trips?

 All incoming first-year and transfer students can participate in Trips, regardless of outdoors experience, ability, participation in other pre-orientation program!
-If you are a fall varsity athlete and are not sure if your schedule will accommodate participating in First-Year Trips please reach out to your athletic coach.

 If you have any questions or concerns about your ability to participate, please email us at First-Year.Trips@dartmouth.edu.